Free Digital ID age checks

 With so much of our lives spent online – we can chat to friends, watch our favourite shows, and expand our learning – it’s so important to make sure children are only accessing age-appropriate content.

-In the UK, the Age Appropriate Design Code (the ‘AADC’, also called the Children’s Code) will soon be complemented by the Online Safety Bill.
+In the UK, the Age Appropriate Design Code (the ‘AADC’, also called the Children’s Code) sits alongside the Online Safety Act.
 In the US, California has passed its own version of the AADC which comes into force from 1st July 2024.
 An increasing number of US regulators are also bringing in legislation which requires social media and adult platforms to verify the age of users.
 Louisiana was the first to introduce age verification and we’ve seen several states follow suit, including Utah, Arkansas, Mississippi, Virginia, and most recently Texas.

 The Digital Markets & Digital Services Acts have been passed in the EU, and in Australia, they are looking at an ‘age verification roadmap’, which is currently under review.